laljarus/Project-Traffic-Sign-Classifier-Project-master/writeup_template.md

 ### Rubric Points

-## Here the project reqirement [rubric points](https://review.udacity.com/#!/rubrics/481/view) are considered individually and described in detail how the implementation is done.
+## Here the project reqirements [rubric points](https://review.udacity.com/#!/rubrics/481/view) are considered individually and described in detail how the implementation is done.

 ---
 ### Project Files